misraX/fastapi-todo/README.md

 ## 📄 Overview

-This project is a FastAPI 🚀 Project designed to manage users' todos, and tasks.
+This project is a FastAPI 🚀 todo application, designed to manage users' todo lists.

 ## Project Backlog